Customize your cookie preferences

 Union City

-Based on conversations between the artist and Clare Short (Secretary of State for International Development 1997-2003), the artworks in the
+From a conversation between the artist and Clare Short, Secretary of State for International Development, 1997-2003.

 According to Clare Short, it is a mistake to link the moral content of socialism to any one system of social or economic organisation.